peterm-itr/rss-remote-control/README.md

-# RSSchool NodeJS websocket task template
+# RSSchool NodeJS websocket task

 > Static http server and base task packages.
 > By default WebSocket client tries to connect to the 8080 port.